3ll3d00d/mwcapture/README.md

 ### Magewell Property Pages

+> :warning: These are only available when using the magewell filter, they are **NOT** available using mwcapture

 Pages 15 & 19-23 of the [official installation guide](https://www.magewell.com/files/ProCapture-User-Manual.pdf) provide full detail of the information provided.

 To access the property pages in MC